korlibs/blog.korge.org/posts/2020/2020-06-02-korge-tutorial-writing-2048-game-step-0.md

 [KorGE](https://korge.org/) is an [open source](https://github.com/korlibs/korge) multiplatform game engine written in [Kotlin](https://kotlinlang.org/).
 You can use it to develop your own games of various genres targeting JVM, Web, Android and iOS.
-In this tutorial I will guide you through the steps of writing a 2048 game using KorGE and Kotlin.You can check the resulting game [here](https://rezmike.github.io/2048/).
+In this tutorial I will guide you through the steps of writing a 2048 game using KorGE and Kotlin.
+You can check the resulting game [here](https://rezmike.github.io/2048/).
 The source code is [on GitHub](https://github.com/RezMike/2048).

 ![](/images/IMG_0103.jpeg)